Enrique MacDonnell: Captured by HMS Donegal

 At the time Rayo was captured on 25 October, all three of its masts were broken and it was unable to put up a defensive fight.
-MacDonnell lowered the Spanish flag to surrender after the first cannon shot, and then threw the ship's secret signals book overboard tied to a cannonball.
+MacDonnell lowered the Spanish flag to surrender after the first cannon shot and then threw the ship's secret signals book overboard tied to a cannonball.
 A prize crew from HMS Donegal, including its master, took control of the nearly crippled Rayo, and MacDonnell was taken prisoner on board Donegal.
 It coincidentally was the French frigate that Irish revolutionary Wolfe Tone was captured on off the coast of Ireland, having been renamed.
 Despite the efforts of the British prize crew, Rayo foundered on the rocks in the storm with the loss of 25 lives.
 The remaining crew of Rayo and the 25-strong British prize crew on board were rescued by small Spanish boats.
-The master of HMS Donegal recounted an unexpected kindness when he was not allowed to disembark from the small boat in Cadiz until a small cart was reversed into the water, to ensure he could step onto it and thence ashore, so not to get wet.
+The master of HMS Donegal recounted an unexpected kindness when he was not allowed to disembark from the small boat in Cádiz until a small cart was reversed into the water, to ensure he could step onto it and thence ashore, so not to get wet.
 MacDonnell was equally well treated while on board Donegal, and he was released after a week on board.
 While on that ship he wrote his report to the admiralty.
-After a week, Captain Henry Blackwood came ashore at Cadiz and both sides exchanged prisoners.
+After a week, Captain Henry Blackwood came ashore at Cádiz and both sides exchanged prisoners.